 Looking for a delicious new way to sauce up your meals?
 Roasted red pepper sauce is IT.
 Delightful delectable with lemon, garlic, and chickpeas and so versatile, plus it is ready in just FIVE minutes, it doesn’t get any easier than this!

-This sauce goes well with chicken, beef, seafood, veggies, potatoes, and even rice!
+This sauce goes well with chicken, (like my Mediterranean Chicken with Roasted Red Pepper Sauce,) beef, (for a great beef recipe try my Beef Souvlaki Kebabs with Tzatziki Sauce), seafood, veggies, potatoes, and even rice!
 For more fabulous sauce ideas, head on over to my popular posts for Argentinian Chimichurri Sauce, Cheesy Marinara Sauce, and Tzatziki Sauce.

 I admit, even *I* had never heard of homemade red pepper sauce until this past year.
 And I do try to stay pretty hip to the food goings-on.
 Sure, I knew you could buy roasted red peppers, and I’ve heard of hummus, and I pretty much consider myself a connoisseur of sauces, but this one where red peppers are the star had eluded me.